gnugat/redaktilo/README.md

 wouldn't help you in this situation if you want to keep empty lines and comments.

-Find out about how to use it with the [usage guide](doc/03-usage.md).
+Find out about how to use it with the [usage guide](doc/usage/01-index.md).

+## Tests

+Run the following script to run the tests:

+    ./vendor/bin/phpspec run

 ## Further documentation